Login

 LGA latest new and announcements

-On June 17th, Jessica Baumann, NCSU extension associate, will provide some insight into the biology of Lyngbya and explain what is being done to manage and understand it throughout the lake.
-This includes research aimed at identifying potential negative impacts for both humans and native aquatic fauna due to interactions with Lyngbya.
-Since Lyngbya is a cyanobacteria, the main focus of Jessica’s presentation will be upcoming research that focuses on the potential of cyanotoxin production from Lyngbya within Lake Gaston and what that means for those who enjoy being in and around the lake.
+At our annual membership meeting on June 17th, Jessica Baumann, NCSU extension associate, provided us insight into the biology of Lyngbya and explained current management by the Lake Gaston Weed Control Council.
+She also discussed ongoing research aimed at identifying potential negative impacts for both humans and native aquatic fauna due to interactions with Lyngbya.
+Since Lyngbya is a cyanobacteria, the main focus of her presentation was ongoing research that focuses on the potential of cyanotoxin production from Lyngbya within Lake Gaston and what that means for those who enjoy being in and around the lake.